 This page is a guide to the Bordeaux wine grapes used in the production of red Bordeaux wine, dry white Bordeaux wine and which grapes are placed in sweet Bordeaux wine.
-Bordeaux wine gains its unique character and flavor profile from a combination of the grapes planted in the vineyards, the specific terroir, climate and choices made by the wine maker.
+Bordeaux wine gains its unique character and flavor profile from a combination of the grapes planted in the vineyards, the terroir and soil of Bordeaux, climate and choices made by the wine maker.
 But it all starts in the vineyard with Bordeaux wine grapes.
 Bordeaux wine being made today bears little resemblance to the wines produced in the region when the 1855 Classification took place.
 At that time, Petit Verdot, Malbec and Carmenere were widely grown throughout the region.
 After the phylloxera epidemic devastated much of the Bordeaux wine regions vineyards, as well as all over Europe, Cabernet Sauvignon, Merlot and Cabernet Franc became the dominant Bordeaux wine grapes for the region.
 That trend continued following the frost of 1956.

 By clicking on any of the following links on the left side of the page, you can read more detail on what each specific Bordeaux wine grape varietal provides in the process of making red Bordeaux wine, white Bordeaux wine and sweet Bordeaux wine from Sauternes, as well as in the flavors and character of the wine.